roots/bud/docs/components-container.md

 Many of the objects you will most frequently be using when working with Bud are an instance or extension of `@roots/container`.

 Values are stored in `container.repository`.
-The rest of the `container` class are methods to help interface with those values.
+The rest of the `container` class provides an interface to work with these values.

 ## Instantiate